-It is now 101 years since the Summer Time Act 1916 was passed by Parliament after a campaign by builder William Willett, who had published a pamphlet entitled “The Waste of Daylight”.
-It argued that advancing the nation’s clocks in the spring and reversing them in the autumn would mean that evenings stayed lighter for longer, increasing daylight recreation time and saving £2.5 million in lighting costs – a huge sum at that time.
+It is 102 years since the Summer Time Act 1916 was passed by Parliament after a campaign by builder William Willett, who published a pamphlet called “The Waste of Daylight”.
+It argued that advancing the nation’s clocks in the spring and reversing them in the autumn would mean people enjoyed lighter evenings for longer, increasing daylight recreation time and saving £2.5 million in lighting costs – a huge sum at that time.

 The enacting of British Summer Time was hastened by the outbreak of the First World War in July 1914, which made it essential to save coal for the war effort.
 A young Winston Churchill was a leading supporter of the scheme.

-When the Summer Time Act came into force in May 1916, it didn’t follow Mr Willett’s proposal, which was thought too confusing for householders who would need to change their clocks on a total of eight Sundays.
+When the Summer Time Act came into force in May 1916, it didn’t follow Mr Willett’s proposal, which was considered too confusing for householders, making them change their clocks on a total of eight Sundays.
 Instead it simplified the process by putting clocks forward by one hour on May 21st and back by an hour on October 1st.
 A number of changes to the days when the clocks are reset have happened over the years, but since 2002 British Summer Time officially begins at 2am on the last Sunday in March and ends at 2am on the last Sunday in October.

 There have also been some deviations from the practice over the years.
 During the Second World War, the clocks were not put back by an hour at the end of summer in 1940, but were then put forward and back each spring and autumn until 1945.
 It meant that during the wartime summers, Britain was two hours ahead of Greenwich Mean Time (GMT) and operating on what was called ‘British Double Summer Time’.
 This was both to save fuel for the war effort and to enable people to get home before the blackout.